 David V. Wilson II is a shareholder in the Houston-based law firm of Hays, McConn, Rice & Pickering who practices in both Texas and Nevada.
 He is Vice Chair of the DRI Construction Law Committee.

-Brianne Watkins is an associate at the law firm of Hays, McConn, Rice & Pickering located in Houston, Texas.
+Amoree N. Joe is a law student and extern at the law firm of Hays, McConn, Rice & Pickering located in Houston, Texas.
+She will be taking the February 2011 bar exam.